-As a general guide, small check dams in drains from unsealed roads should include:
+As a general guide, Type 1 rock check dams in drains should include:

-- Well-graded unscreened rock with a reasonable proportion of fine gravel (D{10}) to fill the pore spaces of larger rock (D{90}) to reduce the porosity of the check dam. - Rock size (D{50}) will depend on the drain catchment area, slope, and drain width (Table 4 or Table 5). - Construct the check dam onto the surface of the drain bed and banks, and follow the shape of the drain with rock up the full width of the drain in a curved shape. - Ensure that the check dam does not compromise drain capacity by reducing the cross section of the drain significantly. - Ensure that flow spills over the centre of the structure, and that this weir is as wide as possible. - The check dam should be about 2.0 - 2.5 m long (along the drain), so that sufficient rock is available on the downstream end to resist and adjust to scour. - Some of the rock at the downstream end of the check dam will move downstream and fall into a small scour hole that is expected to develop at this location.
-This is not a cause for concern. - The frequency of check dams should be constructed so that the crest of the downstream check dam is on about a 0.5 % grade line below the toe of the upstream check dam (Figure 29; Figure 30).
-The backwater pool behind the check dam should extend toward the toe of the next upstream check dam. - Sequential low-profile check dams are more appropriate to prevent incision in V-drains with limited water flow capacity due to depth or width, to ensure that water is not backed up onto the road running surface. - The shape and size of the check dam has been chosen to make construction easy (using a 4-in-1 bucket) while maintaining its function and effectiveness. - Use geofabric under check dams in dispersive soils, and key into bed and banks where necessary for extra stability.
+- Well-graded unscreened rock with a reasonable proportion of fine gravel (D{10}) to fill the pore spaces of larger rock (D{90}) to reduce the porosity of the check dam. - Rock size (D{50}) will depend on the drain catchment area, slope, and drain width. - Construct the check dam onto the surface of the drain bed and banks, and follow the shape of the drain with rock up the full width of the drain in a curved shape. - Ensure that the check dam does not compromise drain capacity by reducing the cross section of the drain significantly. - Ensure that flow spills over the centre of the structure, and that this weir is as wide as possible. - Type 1 rock check dams should be about 2.0 - 2.5 m long (along the drain), so that sufficient rock is available on the downstream end to resist and adjust to scour. - Some of the rock at the downstream end of the check dam will move downstream and fall into a small scour hole that is expected to develop at this location.
+This is not a cause for concern due to the extra length of the rock along the drain. - The frequency of check dams should be constructed so that the crest of the downstream check dam is on about a 0.5 % grade line below the toe of the upstream check dam (Figure 30; Figure 31).
+The backwater pool behind the check dam should extend toward the toe of the next upstream check dam. - Type 1 rock check dams are appropriate to prevent incision in V-drains with limited water flow capacity due to depth or width, to ensure that water is not backed up onto the road running surface. - The shape and size of the check dam has been chosen to make construction easy (using a 4-in-1 bucket) while maintaining its function and effectiveness. - Use geofabric under check dams in dispersive soils, and key into bed and banks where necessary for extra stability.